Published: June 22, 2017 | Ahmedabad Mirror

 The orientation kick-started with MICA president and director Shailendra Raj Mehta welcoming the students to the institute.
 He dwelt on the importance of design thinking, reflecting on Acharya Vinoba Bhave's idea of Prakriti, Sanskriti and Vikriti.

-Dean Dr Preeti Shroff spoke about what makes MICAns stand apart, highlighting the growing need for social impact based communication and the opportunities in the field.
+Professor and Dean - MICA, Head - MDP Dr Preeti Shroff spoke about what makes MICAns stand apart, highlighting the growing need for social impact based communication and the opportunities in the field.
 “MICA believes in nurturing a community of new age ideas who represent the diversity of region, language, culture and professions.
 We are excited and pleased to have a great mix of male-female, science, management and social studies, academic and professional experiences in our incoming group of learners at MICA,” she said.